This study is quite long; you may want to split it.

 It is traditional, at least in my country, to take a gift if you are invited out to someone’s house for a meal.
 It seems appropriate then when meeting with God to take an offering as a symbol of your gratitude.

 21 ‘Six days you shall labour, but on the seventh day you shall rest; even during the ploughing season and harvest you must rest.

 In a farming community, it was often appropriate for all members of the family to take advantage of the right weather conditions to plough or harvest, working long hours, even sometimes working through the night and into the next day to get the harvest in before the rain came.
 It was very tempting to work on the Sabbath too!

 22 ‘Celebrate the Festival of Weeks with the firstfruits of the wheat harvest, and the Festival of Ingathering at the turn of the year.
 23 Three times a year all your men are to appear before the Sovereign Lord, the God of Israel.

-There were set times for festivals which had to be observed (Each feast involved giving the firstfruits as an offering):
+These were new festivals which the people were now instructed to observe.
+As slaves in Egypt there would have been no celebrating!
+(Each feast also involved giving the firstfruits as an offering):

 24 I will drive out nations before you and enlarge your territory, and no one will covet your land when you go up three times each year to appear before the Lord your God.

 When the Tabernacle and later the Temple were established at fixed sites, all the men were required to attend these festivals.
 Consequently there might be a fear that the dispossessed nations might take advantage of their absence and attempt to reclaim their property, but God had taken care of that.

 The next two verses seem strangely out of context – they are a direct copy from Exodus 23:18-19 (in fact this whole section seems to be a copy from chapter 23.